Operational AI Is Primarily a Governance Problem

 That gap is where risk accumulates.
 A probabilistic component has entered a process that may have been designed around deterministic assumptions.
 If the review path is unclear, the system can drift from assistance into action without anyone explicitly deciding that it should.

 OWASP's LLM application guidance is a useful reminder that the application layer around the model carries its own risks: prompt injection, insecure output handling, excessive agency, sensitive information disclosure, and overreliance are not solved by model selection alone.
-They are deployment and control problems.
-OWASP Top 10 for LLM Applications
+They are deployment and control problems.[4]

 Governance Has To Be Operational